richardschoen/howtostuff/install-rsync-daemon-onibmi.md

 # Install and configure rsync daemon on IBM i

 rsync is a Unix/Linux based file syncronization tool.
-The rsync daemon allows rsync to run as a TCP server on port 873. rsync can also be used over samba or ssh file access, but this document focuses on the rsync daemon.
+The rsync daemon allows rsync to run as a TCP server on port 873 or on any other custom TCP/IP port. rsync can also be used over samba or ssh file access, but this document focuses on the rsync daemon.
 There are a ton of configuration options available.
 This just focuses on simple examples to get you started.

 Install rsync yum packages from IBM i ACS Open Source Package Management
 ```
 Package list:
-rsync
+rsync - Current version: 3.2.3-1
 ```
 Log in to SSH as an IBM i user